 Recently I attended a private dinner and was part of a conversation on the burning topic of these days – economic crisis in Sri Lanka and Pakistan.
 One of the guests in the gathering, an expert in Greek mythology, jokingly commented that most of the mayhems in the world today could be attributed to the “Atë” of the 21st Century – reincarnated on 23 July 1921 as the Chinese Communist Party”.
 To many of us oblivious of Mythos, he explained that Atë (pronounced Aite) was the eldest daughter of Zeus and is considered the goddess of evil and misfortune (Homer’s Illiad, Book 19).
 She was known to lure men into actions that would end in their demise usually.
 Though that time the story of Atë was a filler in a serious discussion, but an afterthought convinced me that what he said was not illogical.
-After all, so many countries have been lured by the CCP through benefactions, and slowly all of them are heading into ruins.
+After all, so many countries have been lured by the CCP through benefactions, also called China debt trap diplomacy, and slowly all of them are heading into ruins.
 CCP is another name for guile, greed, and cruelty – typical Atë like qualities.

 Guile – the first curse of Atë

-The most appropriate example of guile in modern times is the Debt Trap, brainchild of the CCP.
+The most appropriate example of guile in modern times is the China Debt Trap Diplomacy, brainchild of the CCP.

 Sri Lanka and Pakistan, two countries which could not stop bragging about the generosity of their so called “all weather friend” till sometime back, have already seen the face of Atë and are now pleading to the world to save them.
 But there are many others in evil eye of the Atë.